 The People Behind the Places: Meet Rotorua’s Hospitality Heroes

-What separates a good restaurant or café from a great one are the people behind the counter or in the kitchen.
-Hospitality staff are the keys to bringing a venue to life, and Rotorua has no shortage of hospitality heroes.
+What separates a good restaurant or café from a great one is the people behind the counter or in the kitchen.
+Hospitality staff are the key to bringing a venue to life, and Rotorua has no shortage of hospitality heroes.

 From chefs with decades of experience to community champions and service aficionados, here are the people who go above and beyond to make their customers’ experiences special.